-From this list, you can get an idea of the costs of the different types of 4-year colleges in California, and you can use this list to compare the costs of California schools.
 Furthermore, you can add one of the cheaper colleges to your list of schools if cost is a concern for you.
-Remember that cost should only be one factor in your college decision.
-Research colleges extensively to find the college that’s best for you.
+Remember that cost should only be a single factor—not the overall deciding factor—in your college decision.
+I advise you to extensively research colleges so you can find the college that’s best for you.

 When Should Cost Be a Consideration in Your College Choice?

-Once you receive your financial aid package, you can determine out-of-pocket expenses and how much you would have to take out in loans.
-Once you have that information, it’s wise to consider finances in your decision.
-Weigh the financial burden of attending a particular school against its quality of education, how much you want to attend, and its expected financial return.
-Compare your options.
-It’s up to you to determine how much debt is “worth it.”
+Once you get your financial aid package, it's time to determine out-of-pocket expenses and how much you would need to take out in loans.
+Be sure to also weigh the financial burden of attending a particular school against factors such as its quality of education, how badly you want to attend, and its expected financial return.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: